© Crown copyright 2021

 Miguel receives a direct payment, which he uses to attend a weekly art class at a local community centre.
-As a consequence of COVID-19, Miguel has been informed that his weekly arts class is temporarily suspended.
+As a consequence of COVID-19, Miguel was informed that his weekly arts class was temporarily suspended.

 The organisation that usually provides the arts class has put learning materials and ideas on its website for people to try at home.
-Miguel feels it would benefit his health and wellbeing to have the opportunity to continue doing craft activities at home while the community class is suspended.
-However, he does not have the materials he needs at home.
+Miguel felt it would benefit his health and wellbeing to have the opportunity to continue doing craft activities at home while the community class was suspended.
+However, he did not have the materials he needed at home.

-Miguel contacts his direct payments support service, and with their support draws up a list of materials he needs to purchase.
-Together with the support service, Miguel finds online sellers and places an order.
+Miguel contacted his direct payments support service, and with their support drew up a list of materials he needed to purchase.
+Together with the support service, Miguel found online sellers and placed an order.

-The materials arrive and Miguel feels pleased he can participate in the activities suggested online.
-He continues to develop his skills and maintain his weekly routine.
+The materials arrived and Miguel felt pleased he could participate in the activities suggested online.
+He continued to develop his skills and maintained his weekly routine.
 As a result, Miguel is experiencing less anxiety, and is more confident.

 Continuation of direct payments

-Your direct payment should continue as before.
+Your direct payment should continue during the pandemic as before.
 These remain as important as other types of provision, and LAs and CCGs should make every effort to ensure that budgets and payments are maintained and supported.

-Using your direct payment differently because of rules around isolation
+Using your direct payment differently because of rules to manage COVID-19

-In some exceptional cases, the care and support you usually receive may need to change given current government guidance and rules around isolation.
+In some exceptional cases, the care and support you usually receive may need to change given current government guidance and rules to manage COVID-19.
 For example, if your care and support included going to community classes, this might no longer be possible.
 Care and support may need to be met in a different way, such as accessing exercise classes through technology, rather than in community settings.